scottwernervt/ember-notifier/tests/dummy/app/docs/styles/template.md

-This addon supports customizing the notification style through SASS or using the `ember-notifier` as a block param to apply a framework's component.
+This addon supports customizing the notification style through SASS or using the `ember-notifier` as a block param to apply a framework's component classes.

 ## SASS

-To customize the notification, icon, or close button, set the addon variables before importing `ember-notifier.scss`.
+To customize the notification, set the addon variables before importing `ember-notifier.scss`.

 {{docs-snippet name='style-sass.scss' title='styles/app.scss' language='css'}}